nick-prater/newstead-pre-school/content/prospectus.md

 ## The parents' rota ##

 We have a dated rota which parents can sign if they would like to help at a particular session or sessions of the setting.
+This is kept on the noticeboard just inside the front door.
 Helping at the session enables parents to see what the day-to-day life of the setting is like and to join in helping the children to get the best out of their activities.

 ## Joining in ##